-18. Place high priority on linking weekend days for providers with the link weekend option set:The automation includes an option to maximize linkage of assignments across weekend days for providers for which such linkage is desired.
+25. Place high priority on linking weekend days for providers with the link weekend option set:The automation includes an option to maximize linkage of assignments across weekend days for providers for which such linkage is desired.
 Option impacts schedule for providers with the link weekend days option set.
 Either Friday, Saturday or Sunday will be considered for shifts designated as weekend shifts for either of these days.

-19. Leave shifts unscheduled rather than exceed workload targets for providers:The automation includes an option to leave shifts unscheduled rather than schedule provider for shifts or hours in excess their workload.
+26. Leave shifts unscheduled rather than exceed workload targets for providers:The automation includes an option to leave shifts unscheduled rather than schedule provider for shifts or hours in excess their workload.

 Proposals with multiple possible assignment changes -- responses require acceptance only when the proposal can result in more than one actual schedule assignment change.
 For example, a proposal posted to the swap meet can result in multiple assignment changes since multiple providers may respond to the proposal.
 This type of proposal requires acceptance of the preferred responses before it become effective.
-Conversely, a give proposal to a single provider can only result into one change and does not require acceptance if this option is selected;
+Conversely, a give proposal to a single provider can only result into one change and requires acceptance if this option is selected;

-22. Disallow change proposals that would create a conflict: This option prevents the creation of schedule change proposals by providers that would result in a conflict can be prohibited.
+29. Disallow change proposals that would create a conflict: This option prevents the creation of schedule change proposals by providers that would result in a conflict can be prohibited.
 Conflicts considered include those derived from shift relations, can't do shifts, can't do sites, can't do weekends (shift preferences), clashes between assignments at different locations, and prohibit biases.
+The messages (emails, text messages, push notifications) related to swap meet proposals are now suppressed when the option "Disallow change proposals that would create a conflict" is set for the location.
 Need off and wish off dependencies will not prevent the proposals to execute.
 Administrators with at least the 'edit all' privilege for the location are exempt from this restriction.

-23. Send notification of unassigned shifts to administrators: When the option is set, a notification that shifts are not assigned are sent up to 48 hours before the shift start time.
+30. Send notification of unassigned shifts to administrators: When the option is set, a notification that shifts are not assigned are sent up to 48 hours before the shift start time.
 Notifications for unassigned shifts are sent to all users with privilege 'Receive admin emails'.

-24. Sites: You may enter names and abbreviations for the different sites in your schedule.
+31. Sites: You may enter names and abbreviations for the different sites in your schedule.
 Larger schedules provides the opportunity to separate current scheduling location into separate sites.
 A 'site' consists of one or more shifts that are scheduled on an integrated basis and are always printed on the same schedule.
 Site schedules can be either printed separately, or combined into a 'Master Schedule'.
 This example provided a brief introduction to sites.
 Do you think your schedule would benefit from being divided into separate sites?
 For a more complete explanation of using sites, including links to an expanded sample schedule, please see the 'Location and Site definition'.
 The 'Printed schedule formats definitions' which contains samples of the printed schedules that can be printed from a location divided into sites.

 Example: You schedule an emergency department and a clinic.
 Some providers work shifts at both sites, so you need to have the provider scheduling integrated between the sites.
 You may also want the schedules separately printed (i.e., you want separate schedules printed for the emergency department and for the clinic).